toby-allsopp/libcxx/docs/DesignDocs/SupportingCustomConfigurations.rst

 The simplest way to capture the configuration options in CMake is to generate a C++ header containing macro definitions for the options.
-In libc++'s case we create a header called "__config_prefix" and store it in the "build/include" directory.
-The `__config_prefix` header is never installed or included by any libc++ headers.
+In libc++'s case we create a header called "__config_site" and store it in the "build/include" directory.
+The `__config_site` header is never installed or included by any libc++ headers.
 Instead it is prepended to the "__config" header during installation.
-The resulting __config header contains all of the captured configuration options and the "__config_prefix" header is discarded.
+The resulting __config header contains all of the captured configuration options and the "__config_site" header is discarded.

 Note that we only generate the new "__config" header for installation and not before that.
-While building and testing we manually include "__config_prefix" on the command line.
+While building and testing we manually include "__config_site" on the command line.
 This allows us to use the __config header in the source tree directly with no need for modification.